rstats-on-nix/r-minimal-alpine/README.md

 This repo provisions a minimal nix-R container setup intended to run efficient data science DevOps workflows.

+- provision containers as remote builders for a nix store.
+-

 This is an experimental proof of concept to deliver a minimal alpine image provinding nix in a multiuser docker environment.